 - Read More: Top-Rated Tourist Attractions in Prague

 Gothic Karlstejn Castle presides over the 14th-century town of the same name.
 Originally built to safeguard royal treasures (including the imperial crown jewels), this medieval fortress is one of the most stunning castles in the country, reigning serene on a hill surrounded by lush forest.
 A path behind the castle takes you to hiking trails and the famous Malá Amerika (Little America), a flooded abandoned quarry.

 3. Cesky Krumlov

 Cesky Krumlov is worth a visit any time of the year but it's especially magical when it snows, and the red-roofed town becomes a winter wonderland.
-A 13th-century castle, a meandering river, and a picturesque mix of Gothic and Baroque architecture add to the charm of one of the most visited cities in the country.
+A 13th-century castle (for the best photos, climb to the top of the castle tower), a meandering river, and a stunning mix of Gothic and Baroque architecture add to the charm of one of the most visited cities in the country.
 The historic center of this Middle-Ages fairy tale town is a designated UNESCO World protected site.

 4. Bohemian Switzerland National Park